‘Nimblewill Nomad,’ 83, is oldest to hike Appalachian Trail

 PORTLAND, Maine (AP) — An 83-year-old from Alabama started walking when he retired more than a quarter-century ago — and never stopped.

 M.J.
-“Sunny” Eberhart, 83, of Alabama, strode into the record books Sunday as the oldest hiker to complete the Appalachian Trail.
+“Sunny” Eberhart strode into the record books Sunday as the oldest hiker to complete the Appalachian Trail.

 Eberhart, known by the trail name Nimblewill Nomad, acknowledged that despite having tens of thousands of miles under his belt, the trail was tough going at his age, leading to quite a few spills on slippery rocks.